disciplineOG/Dashboard/README.md

 The app icon will now appear on your home screen and open full-screen, just like a downloaded app.

+**Optional — set a custom home screen icon:**
+Upload a square image named `icon-192.png` (192×192 pixels or larger) to the root of your repository.
+It can be any photo, logo, or image you like.
+If you skip this, the browser will fall back to a generic bookmark icon automatically — the app still works fine either way.

 ---

 ## Sharing with someone (read-only access)